 - 31.A.
-Separation by Layoff A classified employee may be involuntarily separated from service in the classified system because of reorganization due to budgetary considerations or events. - 31.B.
+Separation by Layoff A classified employee may be involuntarily separated from service in the classified system because of reorganization due to budgetary considerations or events due to documented lack of funds, lack of work, or reorganization. - 31.B.
 Announcement of Layoff The State Court Administrator, or designee, at any time may announce a need for layoffs for any district.
 When the State Court Administrator, or designee, has determined the budget amount, or number or job classes to be abolished, reduced, or vacated, the Administrative Authority shall administer any resulting layoff of employees in accordance with the provisions of this rule. - 31.C.
 Establishment of Layoff Plan Review and Approval Upon the announcement for the need for layoffs, the Administrative Authority, or designee, must submit a layoff plan to the Human Resources Division for review.
 The Human Resources Division shall ensure coordination of information with other divisions at the State Court Administrator's Office, including obtaining approval by the State Court Administrator, or designee.
 Prior to conducting a layoff of any position, the Administrative Authority, or designee, must receive layoff plan approval from the State Court Administrator, or designee.
 Notification of layoff to employees may only be announced after final approval of the layoff plan by the State Court Administrator, or designee.
-Layoff plans for Offices of the State Court Administrator shall be submitted to the Chief Justice and Justices of the Supreme Court for review and approval. - 31.D.
+Layoff plans for Offices of the State Court Administrator shall be submitted to the Chief Justice and Justices of the Supreme Court for final review and approval. - 31.D.
 Administration of Layoff When the State Court Administrator, or designee, has determined the budget dollar amount, or number or job classes to be abolished, reduced, or vacated, the Administrative Authority shall administer any resulting layoff of employees in accordance with the provisions of this rule.

-The administration of layoffs shall occur in order as below, starting with Rule 31.E. for districts that are deemed overstaffed in accordance with the rest of the state.
-If the reduction of employees affected by Rule 31.E. and Rule 31.F. sufficiently reduces the number of positions required, transfer of classified staff from one district to another district may occur in order to redistribute staff statewide in accordance with the Annual Pay Plan and subject to funding.
+The administration of layoffs shall occur in order as below.
+If the reduction of employees affected by Rule 31.E. sufficiently reduces the number of positions required, transfer of a classified employee from one district to another district may occur in order to redistribute staff statewide and subject to funding.

-If further reductions are required after layoffs described in Rule 31.E. and Rule 31.F., procedures in Rule 31.G. shall be followed in any district.
+If further reductions are required after layoffs described in Rule 31.E., procedures in Rule 31.F. shall be followed in any district.

 - 31.E.
-Voluntary Separation Incentives and Severance Pay A Voluntary Separation Incentive (VSI) or Severance Pay are discretionary payments or agreements that may be offered to certified, classified employees pursuant to Rule 33., when a layoff may happen or has happened based upon documented lack of funds, lack of work, or reorganization. - 31.F.
-Priorities for Involuntary Layoffs When the State Court Administrator, or designee, has announced the need for layoffs, and if further reductions are required after reductions described in Rule 31.E., and Rule 31.F. they shall occur in the following order: - 31.F.1.
-Employees issued any combination of 2 or more of the following disciplinary and/or corrective actions within 24 months from the date the State Court Administrator, or designee, announces the need for layoffs.
+Voluntary Separation Incentives (VSI) and Severance Pay A Voluntary Separation Incentive (VSI) or Severance Pay are discretionary payments or agreements that may be offered pursuant to Rule 33, when a layoff may happen or has happened due to budgetary considerations or events upon documented lack of funds, lack of work, or reorganization. - 31.F.
+Priorities for Involuntary Layoffs When the State Court Administrator, or designee, has announced the need for layoffs, and if further reductions are required after reductions described in Rule 31.E., they shall occur in the following order: - 31.F.1.
+Employees issued a disciplinary or corrective actions within 24 months from the date the State Court Administrator, or designee, announces the need for layoffs.
 Employees shall be laid off in the following order: - a.
 Two or more disciplinary actions - b.
 One disciplinary action and one or more corrective actions - c.
 Two or more corrective actions